-Now in its fifth edition (2017), the marketing pitch remains resolute:
+Now in its fifth edition (2017), the publisher’s marketing pitch remains consistent with the first edition:

 A Treatise on the Preparation and Delivery of Sermons – Fifth Edition is an unchanged, high-quality reprint of the original edition of 1870.

 Many works of historical writers and scientists are available today as antiques only.
-Hansebooks newly publishes these books and contributes to the preservation of literature which has become rare and historical knowledge for the future [my emphasis].
+Hansebooks newly publishes these books and contributes to the preservation of literature which has become rare and historical knowledge for the future.